stevebob/gridbugs/src/posts/modifying-entity-component-system-for-turn-based-games.md

 How should we handle an action that moves an entity, and gives it the ability to open doors at the same time?
 Suppose a character that could not open doors gained the ability to open doors, and moved into a cell containing a door, as a single action.
-I'd like the door to open.
+I'd like the door to open in response.

-Note that the check `if !state.contains_can_open_doors(id) {` queries the current state of the game only, so since the character currently can't open doors, this check will prevent the door from being opened.
+Note that the check `if !state.contains_can_open_doors(id) {` queries the current state of the game only.
+Since the character currently can't open doors, this check will prevent the door from being opened.

 I could add an additional check that examines the action, to see if the entity